PlasmaFAIR/fortitude/docs/configuration.md

           See the settings fortitude will use to check a given Fortran file --show-files
-          See the files fortitude will be run against with the current settings -h, --help
+          See the files fortitude will be run against with the current settings --statistics
+          Show counts for every rule with at least one violation -h, --help
           Print help